mlcommons/ck/docs/mlperf-automation/tasks/task-image-classification.md

 ## CK setup for the ImageNet 2012 dataset

-You can install a reduced ImageNet 2012 data set with the first 500 images to test MLPerf workflows as follows :
+You can install a reduced ImageNet 2012 data set with the first 500 images to test MLPerf&trade; workflows as follows :

 ```
 ck install package --tags=imagenet,2012,val,min,non-resized